Markov chain: Finite state space

-Since π is parallel to u_{1}(normalized by L2 norm) and π^{(k)} is a probability vector, π^{(k)} approaches to a_{1} u_{1} = π as k → ∞ with a speed in the order of λ_{2}/λ_{1} exponentially.
-This follows because $|\lambda_2| \geq \cdots \geq |\lambda_n|,$ hence λ_{2}/λ_{1} is the dominant term.
-The smaller the ratio is, the faster the convergence is.
-Random noise in the state distribution π can also speed up this convergence to the stationary distribution.

 Continuous-time Markov chain

 A continuous-time Markov chain $(X_t)_{t\geq 0}$ is defined by a finite or countable state space S, a transition rate matrix Q with dimensions equal to that of the state space and initial probability distribution defined on the state space.
 For i ≠ j, the elements q_{ij} are non-negative and describe the rate of the process transitions from state i to state j.
 The elements q_{ii} are chosen such that each row of the transition rate matrix sums to zero, while the row-sums of a probability transition matrix in a (discrete) Markov chain are all equal to one.

 There are three equivalent definitions of the process.

 Infinitesimal definition

 The continuous time Markov chain is characterized by the transition rates, the derivatives with respect to time of the transition probabilities between states i and j.

 Let $X_t$ be the random variable describing the state of the process at time t, and assume the process is in a state i at time t.